Stephen D. Richards: Murders of the Harlson family

 After Richards was released from jail, he traveled around Nebraska for several months.
 He did business in Hastings, Bloomington, and Grand Island before arriving at the Harlsons' Kearney County homestead on October 18, 1878.
 Mary Harlson transferred the property to Richards upon his arrival, and he stayed there for several weeks.
 The New York Daily Herald later reported that Richards had married Harlson on November 2, in what the newspaper alleged was a scam to acquire ownership of Harlson's land.
 A month later, Richards decided to kill Harlson and her three children—ten-year-old Daisy, four-year-old Mabel, and two-year-old Jasper, nicknamed "Jesse".
-In his confession, Richards claimed that Harlson had discovered that he was guilty of murder, and he feared that her talkative nature might betray his presence to the authorities.
-In order to silence Harlson, and ensure that his previous crimes would remain hidden, Richards resolved to murder the entire family.
+In his confession, Richards claimed that Harlson had discovered that he was guilty of murder, and he feared that she might betray his presence to the authorities.
+To silence Harlson, and ensure that his previous crimes remained hidden, Richards resolved to murder the entire family.

 On November 3, 1878, Richards got up early in the morning, along with another man named Brown, who had been staying at the house.
 Brown left to feed the horses and complete other chores around the farm.
 Richards found a spade and dug a hole, then sneaked back into the house and murdered Mary, Daisy, Mabel, and Jesse with an ax.
 According to one report, Mary and one of the children were murdered with a smoothing iron, while the other two were physically assaulted.
-Richards would refute this claim, saying he had killed the family while they were asleep.
-He said most of them had died after the first several blows, with the exception of Daisy, who had "writhed in pain for some time".
+This claim was also reported by some modern-day sources, who graphically described Richards killing Jasper by bashing his head against the wall.
+However, these alternate details of the murders were refuted by Richards himself, saying he had killed the family while they were asleep.
+He said most of them had died after the first several blows, with the exception of Daisy, who had "writhed in pain for some time" by Richards' own account.
 Richards was said to have scrubbed the blood off of the floor and himself after the murders, before calmly sitting down to breakfast.
 After he had eaten, he carried the bodies out of the house and buried them in the hole he had dug nearby.
 When later questioned about the Harlsons' disappearance, Richards told several people the family had left with Brown, and he did not know when they would return.
-A 21st-century account claims that Richards said Harlson had transferred the deed of the farm to him, and subsequently left with her children, to reunite with her husband.
+A 21st-century account stated Richards had made claims of Harlson transferring the deed of the farm to him, and subsequently left with her children, to reunite with her husband.
 The bodies of Harlson and her children were discovered on December 11.
-Some reports said they had been concealed underneath a haystack, rather than buried, as Richards would later claim.
+Some reports said they had been concealed underneath a haystack, rather than buried, as Richards had later claimed.